ricardgardella/active-strategy-framework/README.md

 This repository contains several python scripts that are used by [Gamma Strategies](https://medium.com/gamma-strategies) to simulate the performance of Uniswap v3 liquidity provision strategies' performance and evaluate risks.
 The main scripts of the package are:

-1. ```StrategyImplementer.py``` which performs the simulations and extracts the statistics necesary for analysis.
+1. [StrategyImplementer.py](StrategyImplementer.py) which performs the simulations and extracts the statistics necesary for analysis.
 This file can be modified to implement any LP strategy, and it will be simulated with this code.
-2. ```GetPoolData.py``` which downloads the data necessary for the simulations from Bitquery and Flipside Crypto.
+2. [GetPoolData.py](GetPoolData.py) which downloads the data necessary for the simulations from Bitquery and Flipside Crypto.
-3. ```UNI_v3_funcs.py``` which is a slightly modified version of [JNP777's](https://github.com/JNP777/UNI_V3-Liquitidy-amounts-calcs) Python implementation of Uniswap v3's [liquidity math](https://github.com/Uniswap/uniswap-v3-periphery/blob/main/contracts/libraries/LiquidityAmounts.sol).
+3. [UNI_v3_funcs.py](UNI_v3_funcs.py) which is a slightly modified version of [JNP777's](https://github.com/JNP777/UNI_V3-Liquitidy-amounts-calcs) Python implementation of Uniswap v3's [liquidity math](https://github.com/Uniswap/uniswap-v3-periphery/blob/main/contracts/libraries/LiquidityAmounts.sol).

-In order to show usage, we have included a Jupyter Notebook ```Strategy_simlation_example.ipynb``` which runs an example 'reset strategy' in the spirit of the work reviewed in this [Gamma Strategies article](https://medium.com/gamma-strategies/expected-price-range-strategies-in-uniswap-v3-833dff253f84).
+In order to provide an illustration of potential usage, we have included a Jupyter Notebook [Strategy_simlation_example.ipynb](Strategy_simlation_example.ipynb) which runs an simple 'reset strategy' in the spirit of the work reviewed in this [Gamma Strategies article](https://medium.com/gamma-strategies/expected-price-range-strategies-in-uniswap-v3-833dff253f84).

-We have constructed a flexible framework for active LP strategy simulations that use **the full Uniswap v3 swap history** in order to improve accurracy.
-Thefore simulations are available in the time period since Unsiwap v3 was released (May 5 2021 is when swap data starts to show up consistently).
+We have constructed a flexible framework for active LP strategy simulations that use **the full Uniswap v3 swap history** in order to improve accurracy of fee income.
+Thefore simulations are available in the time period since Unsiwap v3 was released (May 5th 2021 is when swap data starts to show up consistently).

 ## Simulating your own strategy